Cat Insurance

 Cat Insurance: Next Steps

 At this stage, we recommend comparing insurers to find coverage that matches your cat's breed risks and your budget, as quotes vary widely between companies for identical coverage.
-However, if you still have concerns, we've provided guidance below to help you understand your options better.
+If you still have concerns, the guidance below can help you better understand your options.

 Start here: Compare providers before getting quotes

-Start by comparing providers before getting quotes to understand which insurers cover your cat's specific conditions, offer flexible deductibles and have strong customer service ratings.
+Compare providers before getting quotes to see which insurers cover your cat’s conditions, offer flexible deductibles and have reliable customer service ratings.

 Here are resources to get you started: